AlexParamonov/save_queue/README.md

       article.save_queue.errors[:save] # also set
     end

+Queue is not cleared after fail.
+Possible to fix errors and rerun queue.save

 Plugins
 -------
-I am trying to extract any "extra" functionality into separate plugins, that you may want to include.
+Any extract any "extra" functionality goes into bundled plugins.

 ### Dirty

-#### Tracking changes
 SaveQueue::Plugins::Dirty module provide changes tracking functional.
-In order to use it include this module and call #mark_as_changed method in your mutator methods like this:
+In order to use it include this module and call #mark_as_changed method in mutator methods like this:

     require "save_queue"
     require "save_queue/plugins/dirty"